 Ancient sailors knew of sorrel health benefits because of its anti-scurvy properties.
 The plant’s leaves are a true joy, with their acid flavor for outdoor meals.
-Today, we know that the plant contains 20 to 25 mg of vitamin C per 100 grams (lemon contains 50 mg).
+Today, the plant contains 20 to 25 mg of vitamin C per 100 grams (lemon contains 50 mg).

 - Scientific Name – Rumex acetosa L.